tazzzzzzz/image-sharing-dbms/README.md

 #### comments
 *      id → {comment_text, photo_id, user_id, created_at}

+## Normalization

+#### 1NF
+1. All columns contain only atomic values.
+(ER-to-Relational Mapping Algorithm ensures that all the multivalued attributes will be converted into a new set of independent table)
+2. All columns contain only values of the same type (by virtue of data types defined for attributes).
+3. All columns have a unique name.
+4. The order of data storage isn't prioritized, and doesn't matter.
+Thus, 1NF is satisfied.

+#### 2NF
+1. 1NF has been enforced.
+2. It has been ensured that no partial dependencies arise in all the relations that effectuate composite primary keys, i.e., the relations - likes, follows, photo_tags, and photo_locations.
+Thus, all the required conditions for 2NF have been met.

+#### 3NF
+1. 2NF has been enforced.
+2. It has been ensured that no attributes depend upon non-prime attributes.
+Thus, no transitive dependencies are observed.
+Thus, 3NF can be observed to be followed.

 ## Getting Started
 Run the below given commands on an instance of a mysql server.